-Birthplace: San Francisco Bay Area, USA, California
+Birthplace: San Francisco Bay Area, California, United States of America

 Spencer Pratt will forever be known as the dude from The Hills who broke up the friendship of his girlfriend Heidi Montag and her BFF Lauren Conrad.
 Since then, Spencer is all about saying really stupid things.
 In 2010, for example, he compared The Hills' cancellation to their "personal 9/11."

 Pratt and Montag (AKA Speidi) are still together, married since 2009.
 Pratt doesn't mind admitting his role in the history of popular culture and seems rather proud to have a place: "We were fame whores, getting literally a million plus a year in photos and being hated for it.
 It's frustrating for me that people don't recognize that this was genius.
 This was innovating!"